bcgov/CIT/DATA.md

 Bucket 5 Semiannually (fully decoupled datasets with their own commands) - airports, civic facilities, clinics, customs ports of entry, diagnostic facilities, emergency social service facilities, first nations health authority, hospitals, laboratory services, pharmacies, port and terminal, public library, schools, servicebc locations, timber facilities
 Bucket 6 - bc assessment
 Bucket 7 - linkage csd

+If a new "Bucket" is added, this needs to be added to the list of manual run buckets in the manual-pipeline-run.yml file.

+If any new data files are added to the Azure storage container, it will also need to be added to the Dockerfile.pipeline file (there is a section pulling each datafile from storage into the container) - definitely room for improvement here, it would be better if we could pull the whole folder instead of individual files.

 # Data Sources and Importing Data